j-stach/slouch/README.md

 # slouch
-Simple [OUCH 5.0](https://www.nasdaqtrader.com/content/technicalsupport/specifications/TradingProducts/OUCH5.0.pdf) client for communication with NASDAQ.<br>
+Simple [OUCH 5.0](https://www.nasdaqtrader.com/content/technicalsupport/specifications/TradingProducts/OUCH5.0.pdf) client for communication of orders to NASDAQ.<br>
-Contains strong types for messages and a simple client to send and receive them.
+Contains strong types for order-related messages and a simple client to send and receive them.

 ### WARNING: Work-in-progress
 `slouch` should be presumed experimental and non-functional until integration testing has been completed.